LOGIN

 The first time I walked into an older forest, I knew something was different.
 The trees were larger.
 The moss was deeper.
 And there was a certain quality that permeated the entire landscape.

-Upon returning home and learning more about the forest I just visited, I eventually realized what that quality was:
+Upon returning home and learning more about the forest I just visited, I realized what that quality was:

 Age.